Key events of the 20th century: Final days

 In early February 1945, the three Allied leaders, Franklin Roosevelt, Winston Churchill, and Joseph Stalin, met at newly liberated Yalta in the Crimea in the Soviet Union in the Yalta Conference.
 Here, they agreed upon a plan to divide post-war Europe.
 Most of the east went to Stalin, who agreed to allow free elections in Eastern Europe, which he never did.
 The west went to Britain, France, and the U.S. Post-war Germany would be split between the four, as would Berlin.
-This division of spheres of influence would set up international diplomacy for Cold War that would dominate the second half of the century.
+This division of spheres of influence would set up international diplomacy for the Cold War that would dominate the second half of the century.

 At the beginning of 1945, Hitler was on his last strings.
 The Soviets launched a devastating attack from Poland into Germany and Eastern Europe, intending to take Berlin.
 The Germans collapsed in the West, allowing the Allies to fan out across Germany.
 However, the Supreme Allied Commander, American general Dwight D. Eisenhower, refused to strike for Berlin, and instead became obsessed with reports of possible guerrilla activity in southern Germany, which in reality existed mainly in the propaganda of Joseph Goebbels.
-By April 25, the Soviets had besieged Berlin.
+By 25 April the Soviets had besieged Berlin.
 Hitler remained in the city in a bunker under the Chancellery garden.
-On April 30, he committed suicide by shooting himself, after a ritual wedding with his longtime mistress Eva Braun.
-The Germans held out another 7 days under Admiral Doenitz, their new leader, but the Germans surrendered unconditionally on May 7, 1945, ending the war in Europe (see V-E Day).
+On 30 April he committed suicide by shooting himself, after a ritual wedding with his longtime mistress Eva Braun.
+The Germans held out another 7 days under Admiral Doenitz, their new leader, but the Germans surrendered unconditionally on 7 May 1945, ending the war in Europe (see V-E Day).

 Rivalries that had begun during the war, combined with the sense of strength in the victorious powers, laid the foundations of the Iron Curtain and of the Cold War.